 Excessive extraction from a shared system treated as what it is: antisocial.
 Not through legislation — through culture.
 As unacceptable as drink-driving.
 Your legacy is not what you owned.
 It is what you enabled in others.

-Proportional representation so every vote carries genuine weight.
-Mandatory mental health assessments for those seeking to serve — the rise of the far-right is not a political movement, it is symptomatic of poor mental health.
+Proportional representation so every vote carries genuine weight, and every vote must demonstrate the weight of knowledge.
+Mandatory mental health assessments for those seeking to serve.
 Citizens' assemblies for long-term decisions.
 Policy designed by people who live with its consequences.
-Long term strategy to end cult-like leader-based party politics in favour of democratically selected independant subject matter experts.
 Fix the feedback loop — nothing else holds without it.

 The full Resilience UK manifesto — in detail.
 Click any section to expand it.
 Nothing hidden, nothing softened.